opencord/cord/docs/install_pod.md

 make PODCONFIG={YOUR_PODCONFIG_FILE.yml} config
 ```

-The process generates a set of files in ~/cord/build/genconfig
+The process generates a set of files in `~/cord/build/genconfig`

->NOTE: Before the configuration process the ~/cord/build/genconfig directory contains a README.md file only.
+>NOTE: Before the configuration process the `~/cord/build/genconfig` directory contains a README.md file only.

-## Head node deployment
+## Head Node Deployment

 Head node deployment works as follows: